vijay8i/this-and-that/01-build-systems/notes/gn-and-ninja.md

 ## Learning from experience
 Getting things working with *meson* for an ad-hoc project structure turned out to be a wee bit of an adventure.
-That is to be expected when diving sans planning.
-I did that only because at the surface level I was able to map the the *DSL* of *meson* to that of *cmake* which I had experience with; how hard could that be :roll_eyes:.
+That is to be expected when diving in sans planning.
+I did that because at the surface level I was able to map the the *DSL* of *meson* to that of *cmake* which I had experience with; how hard could that be :roll_eyes:.

-On the other hand, *gn*'s DSL at a first glance looked different enough for me to start with something simple to follow along till I got the hang of it.
-So the `simple` project folder structure looks as below.
+On the other hand, *gn*'s DSL at a first glance looked different enough for me to start with something `simple` to follow along till I got the hang of it.
+The *simple* project folder structure looks as below.
 The objective is to build a static and shared library out of `lib` folder and a statically linked and dynamically linked executable out of `app` folder.